 The first difference comes in what the platforms are designed to do.
 Eventbrite is a ticketing platform that makes it easy to advertise an event, sell tickets, and manage registrations.
 This is ideal if you’re looking to get off the ground by creating an event in the click of a few buttons.

-On the other hand, Eventtia is a virtual events platform which covers everything from A to Z in the event lifecycle.
-Eventbrite focuses on ease of use and getting the basics right, whereas Eventtia lets you go further by providing added features such as a virtual stage, website builders, and networking.
+On the other hand, Eventtia is an event management software that covers everything from A to Z in the event lifecycle.
+While Eventbrite focuses on ease of use and getting the basics right, Eventtia enables you to go further with additional features such as a virtual stage, website builders, and networking.

 That's why if you’re looking to run impactful events that deliver on the attendee experience then you’re better off going for a platform like Eventtia which gives you the tools to do just that.
-This gives you more flexibility with how you want to plan your event and means that you can go all out without having to scale things back.
+This gives you more flexibility with how you want to plan and manage events and means that you can go all out without having to scale things back.

 You can’t build your own event from scratch

-Leading on from the last point, another aspect worth mentioning is that with Eventbrite you wont’ build your event from scratch.
+Leading on from the last point, another aspect worth mentioning is that with Eventbrite you won't be able to build your event from scratch.
 Instead, you just have to fill out a few pages with basic info, details, and what you want to appear on the webpage, then you’re good to go.

 There’s no denying the simplicity behind this, but as all event marketers should know, there’s a lot more to a virtual event then filling out a few pages.
 Any successful event needs to have a website, registration, post-event surveys, different attendee types, a virtual stage and so on.
-But with Eventbrite all of these things are missing.
+But with Eventbrite these things are either missing or scaled down.

-So if you want to build your event from scratch and decide how you want it to be, you’ll need the help of an online events platform.
+So if you want to build your event from scratch and decide how you want it to be, you’ll need the help of some online event technology.
 From creating your own website and email campaigns through to setting a multi session program, a tool like Eventtia gives you all the tools to make it happen.

 Lack of website and ticketing options

 As we discussed, with Eventbrite you won’t be able to create your own website.
 What you’ll have instead is your own event page which is accessible on Eventbrite’s website.
-This can be good for advertising your event and making it accessible to a large audience, however, you’re going to be restricted with how you want it to look and the branding available.
+This can be good for advertising your event and making it accessible to a large audience, however, with limited branding you’re going to be restricted with how you want this to look.

 Eventtia on the other hand, has its own website builder with different templates and features that make it easy to create well designed and informative websites.
 By being to create your own branded website you can decide on which elements you want to include on the website covering everything you’d expect from the agenda and speakers through to different registration types and B2B matchmaking.

 Moreover, you also get to decide on the ticketing for your event.
-Eventtia offers integration with all of the main payment platforms including Stripe, PayU, Paypal, Wombi, Ingenico, and MercadoPago which can be embedded into the checkout on your own site.
+Eventtia offers integration with all of the main payment platforms including Stripe, PayU, Paypal, Wombi, Ingenico, and MercadoPago which can be embedded into the registration form on your event's website.
 This gives you complete control over the ticketing and more importantly, the money that you generate form tickets goes directly to you.
 In contrast to this, Eventbrite acts as a third party taking a cut of ticket sales and then transferring you the money.

-Now compared to Eventtia’s virtual stage, the attendee experience is definitely lacking.
+Compare this to Eventtia’s virtual stage and you'll find that the attendee experience is definitely lacking.
 There’s no options for live chat, networking, or attendee profiles integrated into Eventbrite.
-Yet, with Eventtia you have access to all of these features.
+Whereas with Eventtia, you have access to all of these features.

 Attendees can choose the sessions that they want to attend along with the agenda so that they know what is going on and when.
 And the platform offers simultaneous sessions so customised schedules can be created for each attendee.
 When you combine all of the features, you give your attendees the complete event experience, offering more variety and more engagement.